How To Deploy A Token Using Vyper on Goerli Testnet

 This is the quickest and simplest way to deploy a contract.
 You can read more about it in the tech doc.

-Deploying a smart contract is relatively straightforward, but a few transaction details should be considered on a testnet before you can launch live to the mainnet.
+Deploying a smart contract is relatively straightforward, but a few transaction details should be considered on a testnet before launching live to the mainnet.
 Blockchain platforms, like Ethereum, operate on-chain and require you to take specific steps to ensure that you are deploying your smart contract correctly.

 If you have questions about this tutorial, come say gm on our Discord and connect with our global community of Pythonistas.
 Come say gm on Discord!